Knotx/knotx-data-bridge/README.md

 The fragments caries out a set of data source names to be used in your markup.
 These names are to be used as variables under which you can find your data.

-Data bridge binds those data source names with the Knot.x [data source adapters](#Data Sources Adapters) (that retrieves data from the any kind of sources).
+Data bridge binds those data source names with the Knot.x [Data Dource Adapters](#data-source-adapters) (that retrieves data from the any kind of sources).

 Data source binding consists of unique name, parameters and a data source adapter address.:
 ```hocon